-Thanks for tuning in to part II of our post…….here’s an excerpt from part I……… Playdates benefit ALL children for practicing critical social skills on which future relationships will be built.
+Playdates benefit ALL children who want to practice critical social skills to build upon.
 The benefits of playdates include increasing confidence; improving social decision making; and practicing skills in an adult-supervised yet natural setting.
 Playing together allows kids to be a part of the action vs. being quiet observers.
-Play typically develops in a natural progression from individual play to parallel play (when children play next to each other), and finally to interactive/social reciprocal play.
-Many parents of children who are typically developing and those with special needs set up playdates to encourage the building of critical skills and friendships.
+Many parents set up playdates to encourage the building of critical skills and friendships.
 The most important lesson learned from playing with a variety of children is that EVERY child is different and special!
 Throughout life, we meet and interact with people of all shapes, sizes, and abilities, and learning from each other can truly enhance our lives.

 Here are the next 5 tips: